Deutsche Boerse, NYSE deal wins U.S. approval

 | WASHINGTON

-WASHINGTON Deutsche Boerse (DB1Gn.DE) won U.S. antitrust approval to buy NYSE Euronext NYX.N in a $9 billion deal to create the world's No. 1 exchange operator, but the transaction still faces serious regulatory headwinds in Europe.
+WASHINGTON Deutsche Boerse (DB1Gn.DE) won U.S. antitrust approval to buy NYSE Euronext NYX.N in a $9 billion (5.7 billion pound) deal to create the world's No. 1 exchange operator, but the transaction still faces serious regulatory headwinds in Europe.

 The Justice Department said on Thursday that the deal, which was announced in February, won U.S. approval on condition that a Deutsche Boerse subsidiary, the International Securities Exchange, divest its 31.5 percent interest in Direct Edge.